Wid3R: Wide Field-of-View 3D Reconstruction via Camera Model Conditioning: Our Approach: Wid3R

 Wide field-of-view images provide extensive scene coverage, enabling large portions of a scene to be captured with a relatively small number of images.
 For example, 360$^\circ$ cameras observe the entire surrounding environment at each viewpoint, which often leads to sparsely distributed scene captures along a trajectory \cite{jung2025im360}.
 In such settings, consecutive views may exhibit limited visual overlap, particularly in long-term sequences or large-scale environments.
-Under these conditions, methods that rely on view-dependent assumptions, such as those in \cite{wang2025vggt}, may struggle with geometry inference when reference and source views do not share sufficient visual overlap.
+Under such conditions, methods that rely on view-dependent assumptions \cite{wang2025vggt} may struggle when reference and source views lack sufficient overlap.

 To address this challenge, we adopt a permutation-equivariant network design inspired by \cite{wang2025pi}, in which scene geometry is represented in per-view local coordinate frames rather than a shared global reference frame.
 For each input image $\mathbf{I}_{i}$, our network estimates a pixel-aligned 3D point map $\hat{\mathbf{P}}_{i} = \hat{\boldsymbol{\mathcal{R}}}_i \odot \hat{\mathbf{D}}_i$, obtained via element-wise multiplication between the ray directions $\hat{\boldsymbol{\mathcal{R}}}_i$ and the corresponding radial distances $\hat{\mathbf{D}}_i$.
 Since each point map is expressed in its own local camera coordinate system, scale ambiguity arises across the $N$ images.
 Some prior works in monocular depth estimation address this issue by estimating scale differences either with respect to the ground truth \cite{wang2025moge} or across the predicted point maps \cite{jung2025more}.
 Rather than resolving scale on a per-image basis, $\pi^3$ \cite{wang2025pi} assumes that all predicted point maps share a single, unknown but consistent scale factor across the multi-view images.
-We follow this framework and align the predicted point maps $\{\mathbf{\hat{P}}_i\}_{i=1}^{N}$ to the corresponding ground-truth set $\{\mathbf{P}_i\}_{i=1}^{N}$ by solving for a single optimal scale factor $s^{*}$ \cite{wang2025moge} as follows,
+We follow this scaling and align the predicted point maps $\{\mathbf{\hat{P}}_i\}_{i=1}^{N}$ to the corresponding ground-truth set $\{\mathbf{P}_i\}_{i=1}^{N}$ by solving for a single optimal scale factor $s^{*}$ \cite{wang2025moge} as follows,

 where $\hat{\mathbf{P}}_{i,j}, \mathbf{P}_{i,j} \in \mathbb{R}^3$ denote the predicted and ground-truth 3D points at index $j$ of the point maps $\hat{\mathbf{P}}_{i}$ and $\mathbf{P}_{i}$, respectively.
 Here, instead of using perpendicular depth as the weight in the $\ell_1$ loss, we utilize radial distance $\mathbf{D}_{i,j}$ to accommodate arbitrary camera models.
 The resulting weighted $\ell_1$ loss over the entire image sequence ensures consistent scale alignment across all views.
 Using this optimal scale term, the point map loss is defined as: